 Cats are obligate carnivores, and this is the main reason that their carbohydrate intake should be kept to an absolute minimum.
 That said, some carbohydrates are beneficial to your cat’s diet, provided that they are the right kind, as they can provide an energy source for your cat.
 What your cat really needs to thrive, though, is protein, which should be of a significantly higher percentage in your cat’s food.
 When buying a low-carb food for your feline friend, there are several factors to take into consideration.

 Most low-carb cat foods on the market are advertised as grain-free, but this does not necessarily mean they are carbohydrate free.
-Grains that are often put into commercial cat foods as fillers include wheat, soya, and oats, and these are all considered carbohydrates.
+Grains that are often put into commercial cat foods as fillers include wheat, oats, corn, and rice, and these are all considered carbohydrates.
 Any food using these fillers is likely to have a high carbohydrate-to-protein ratio.
-However, other forms of carbohydrates are regularly included in commercial cat food, and they come in two different varieties: simple carbohydrates and complex carbohydrates.
-Carbohydrates in their simple form are easily digested by the body as simple sugars, including sucrose and fructose.
-Complex carbohydrates include vegetables like potatoes and beans.
+Other forms of carbohydrates that are regularly included in commercial cat food, are starches such as tapioca and potatoe.

-So, while grain-free foods are free of carbohydrates like wheat and soy, they can still contain a surprisingly high amount of carbohydrates from included fruits and vegetables.
+So, while grain-free foods are free of carbohydrates like wheat and corn, they can still contain a surprisingly high amount of carbohydrates from included fruits and vegetables.

 When is cat food considered low-carb?

 Considering that cats are carnivorous, an ideal ratio would be around at least 50-60% protein, 15-30% fat, and 5-15% carbohydrates.
 A low-carb food would ideally need to have a lower concentration of carbs, a maximum of 10%.

 There are many arguments for and against carbohydrates in cat food, and the debate still rages on.
-Still, a cat’s natural carnivorous instincts mean they should at least get a high protein-to-carbohydrate ration their food.
+Still, cat’s are natural and obligate carnivores, which means they should at least get a high protein-to-carbohydrate ration their food.
 They are natural predators, and a high protein diet is essential for them to live happy and healthy lives.
-Protein will help your cat’s gut health, build muscle and organs, and help them grow healthy fur.
+Protein will help your cat’s gut, organs and bodily functions, and overall health.